Lab Staff & Students

 FORMER UNDERGRADUATE STUDENTS

-Ms. Yoselyn Flores, B.S.
-Student, Biology, University of Illinois, Chicago.
+Ms. Yoselyn Flores, Biology, University of Illinois (graduated).

 Yoselyn was an NSF-REU intern in our laboratory in the summmer of 2017.
 Her research focused on the effects of microplastics and associated surfactants on the feeding rates of blue mussels (Mytilus edulis).
 Her work was funded through the NSF, Mystic Aquarium-UConn REU site program.

 Ms. Abby Plungis, B.S.
-Student, Biology, University of Connecticut.
+Student, Biology, University of Connecticut (graduated).

 Abby worked in our laboratory on a project funded by the USDA.
 She was involved in research that examines the uptake and elimination of engineered nanoparticles by commercially important bivalves, and the incorporation of microplastics into marine aggregates.